HOTDISK. Finding Massive Protostellar Disks with Water and Refractory Molecular Species: Discussions

 Among the seven hot-disk sources identified here, one (I18117$-$1753) was previously classified as a tentative detection by \citet{Ginsburg2023}, while two others (I18434$-$0242 and I18507+0121) were observed in that study without detection of either the relevant lines or disk-like kinematics.
 The remaining four sources are newly reported in this work.
 Our observations therefore significantly expand the sample of massive protostars with detected vibrationally excited H$_2$O, NaCl and SiS lines (i.e., hot-disk patterns), reinforcing their effectiveness as disk tracers.

 We emphasize that these hot-disk tracers are both spatially compact and intrinsically faint, requiring high angular resolution and sensitivity for detection.
 The identification of hot-disk patterns in sources previously reported as non-detections is likely attributable to the improved sensitivity of our observations (by a factor of $\gtrsim 2$), as the angular resolutions are comparable.
 For the three sources without disk detections, the emission may simply fall below our current sensitivity limits.
 In addition, insufficient angular resolution can lead to severe beam dilution and confusion with envelope emission.
-In the detected sample, the typical size of the structures traced by vibrationally excited H$_2$O is $\lesssim 200$ au.
+In the detected sample, the typical size of the structures traced by vibrationally excited H$_2$O is $\lesssim 200$ au, which is generally comparable to that of the high-resolution continuum emission.
 For the most distant source in our sample, I18469$-$0132 (4.9 kpc), the synthesized beam corresponds to $\sim$293 au, likely to be larger than the expected disk size.
 Such a beam can significantly dilute the emission and hinder the identification of disk-like kinematics.
 Based on our results toward disk-detected sources, an angular resolution corresponding to $\sim$100 au and a line sensitivity of $\lesssim 2.5$ K are required to robustly detect these disk-tracing lines.